Thomasorus/Kantan/README.md

 ## How to install

 Kantan works on linux by using the inotify API.
-To use it, you need to install`inotify-tools` with the package manager of your choice.
+To use it, you need to install`inotify-tools` and `xdotool` with the package manager of your choice.

 On ubuntu:

 ```
 sudo apt install inotify-tools
+sudo apt install xdotool
 ```

 Download the files manually or git clone in your project: